webpro/programming-principles/README.md

 ## Maximise Cohesion

-Cohesion of a single module/component is the degree to which its responsibilities form a meaningful unit; higher cohesion is better.
+Cohesion of a single module or component is the degree to which its responsibilities form a meaningful unit.
+Higher cohesion is better.

 Why

-- Increased difficulty in understanding modules.
+- Reduced module complexity
-- Increased difficulty in maintaining a system, because logical changes in the domain affect multiple modules, and because changes in one module require changes in related modules.
+- Increased system maintainability, because logical changes in the domain affect fewer modules, and because changes in one module require fewer changes in other modules.
-- Increased difficulty in reusing a module because most applications won’t need the random set of operations provided by a module.
+- Increased module reusability, because application developers will find the component they need more easily among the cohesive set of operations provided by the module.

 How

-- Group related functionalities sharing a single responsibility (e.g. in a class).
+- Group related functionalities sharing a single responsibility (e.g. in a module or class).

 Resources